 Schneider Electric CEO, Jean-Pascal Tricoire has discussed how, “in a mere few months, COVID-19 has brought a whole new reality”.
 Virtually every organization has been scrambling to adapt to this – evolving – new reality on multiple levels at the same time and an unseen pace.

 Can we still afford to transform our businesses gradually in this context?
-Or do we need to speed up our efforts and move faster for a far more digital economy?
+Or do we need to speed up our efforts and move faster for a far more digital economy in the new normal?

 Is the COVID-19 pandemic the most significant digital transformation catalyst we’ve seen in decades?
 And, if so, what can you do right now to survive, recover, thrive, and be ready for the ‘new normal’?